Taft Commission: Reorganization of local government units

 The Commission created and reorganized government offices, including the following:

 President McKinley had declared in his message to Congress in December 1899 that Philippine reconstruction should proceed by building up from the bottom.
 McKinley's instruction to the Commission stressed that the establishment of civilian government should start from the smallest unit of political organization and gradually move towards Manila.
-In compliance with this, on January 31, 1901, the Commission enacted Act No. 82, a Municipal Code to guide the formation and management of towns, and six days later passed Act No. 83, a Provincial Government Act which dealt with the procedure for the creation of provincial governments.
+In compliance with this, on January 31, 1901, the Commission enacted Act No. 82, a Municipal Code to guide the formation and management of towns, and six days later, Act No. 83, a which dealt with the procedure for the creation of provincial governments.
+Both acts were titled A General Act for the Organization of Municipal Governments in the Philippines.

 In some instances, the Commission doled out government offices to persuade leaders of the resistance movement to give up the fight.
 General Martin Delgado, for example, was appointed the governor of Iloilo and similar moves were done in Cavite, Bulacan, and Laguna with the appointment of Mariano Trias, Pablo Tecson, and Juan Cailles, respectively.

-The Civil Service Act
+Civil Service Act

 The first major legislation passed by the commission was Act No. 5, the Civil Service Act, enacted on September 19, 1900.
 From the passage of this act until the departure of Taft from the Philippines, the number of Americans and Filipinos applying to serve the government continued to increase, as follows:

-The Education Act of 1901
+Education Act of 1901

 General Elwell Otis had taken the initiative on September 1, 1898, of establishing a public school system, organizing seven schools in Manila.
 While the war was raging, American soldiers took time out to organize schools, and to teach classes.
 When General MacArthur assumed command, he continued the public education project and increased its budget.
 When the Taft Commission arrived in Manila, the Army had organized 39 schools in Manila with a daily attendance of between 4,500 and 5,000 students.

 Commissioner Bernard Moses, who had been an educator at the University of California, worked with Captain Albert Todd and Dr. Fred Atkinson to draft Act No. 74, also known as the Education Act of 1901.
 The act was largely based on a report which Todd submitted to the Commission on April 17, 1900.
 Some of the recommendations in the Todd Report were: